Essential Winter Photography Tips

 Frostbite and Hypothermia are the next biggest hazards of photographing in winter.
 Landscape and nature photography practically requires sitting around in one place waiting for the right lighting conditions.
 This alone is an invitation to hypothermia.
 But remember, hypothermia is not limited to winter conditions.
 It can occur in temperatures of 50º and even higher in windy wet conditions.

 When you’re working up a sweat hiking or skiing it is very easy to quickly lose heat and become chilled when resting.
 Even on a sunny day.
-Unless you quickly put on dry clothes or insulating layer hypothermia can quickly set in.
+Unless you quickly put on dry clothes or an insulating layer hypothermia can quickly set in.
 Learn what the signs are and act quickly to get warm.

 Frostbite or frostnip are serious concerns anytime the temperature gets below freezing.
 Fingers and toes are most susceptible.
 Tight-fitting boots and gloves are the biggest causes since they hinder crucial circulation.
 Tingling numbness and loss of feeling are danger signs.